 Because I am the worst vegetable eater on the planet.

-I love them so much, but after my (generally overzealous) purchases are made and are put away in the fridge, it’s like they fall into a black hole.
-I swear, the contents of my crisper drawer go to another dimension, and most of the time I don’t see the sweet veggies again until they’re just past their “Are you sure you wanna eat that?” stage.
+I love them so much, but after my (excessive) grocery purchases are put away in the fridge, it’s like they fall into a black hole.
+I swear, the contents of my crisper drawer go to another dimension.
+Most of the time I don’t see the sweet veggies again until they’re just past their “are you sure you wanna eat that?” stage.

 There just aren’t enough hours in the days I get to spend cooking to use everything up.
 I bought the most beautiful rainbow carrots a couple weeks ago at Whole Foods and all I really wanted to do was style them for an Instagram post, then eat them raw.